 American actress Frances McDormand was born in Gibson City, Illinois in 1957.
-As an infant, she was adopted by Noreen and Vernon McDormand and spent the rest of her childhood moving around the country; Vernon was a pastor for the Disciples of Christ and traveled often between congregations in restoring.
+As an infant, she was adopted by Noreen and Vernon McDormand.
+She spent the rest of her childhood moving around the country; Vernon was a pastor for the Disciples of Christ and traveled often between congregations in restoring.
 Frances eventually graduated high school in Monessen, Pennsylvania and went on to attend Bethany College in West Virginia.
-As a young adult, she earned her theater MFA from Yale University and moved to New York City, where, fun fact: she became Holly Hunter’s roommate.
+As a young adult, she earned her theater MFA from Yale University.
+The actress later moved to New York City, where, fun fact: she became Holly Hunter’s roommate.

 In fact, Frances and Joel met during that first audition.

 Meeting Joel Coen

 Frances McDormand and Joel Coen are a fairly private couple.
 Through their partnership — both romantic and creative — has lasted nearly 40 years and left an indelible mark on modern Hollywood, they speak of their marriage modestly.
 She and Coen met during her audition for Blood Simple back in the early ’80s, so the story goes.
 McDormand recently graduated. from Yale, was not used to performing before a camera and stumbled over script cues.
 Meanwhile, her future husband (and his brother) sat watching, chainsmoking, and offered her a callback despite the odds.
 And McDormand nearly didn’t show up to it!
 Her boyfriend at the time had a walk-on part in a soap opera that she’d promised to watch… but the callback was rescheduled.
 Frances nailed the part.
 And, presumably, she and Joel fell in love on set.